 Following this reasoning, Concordia University Professor Jeremy Clark has proposed a blended system that would continue to use paper ballots for voting, while adding an auditing and counting system that uses blockchain technology.
 In Clark’s proposal, voters would register to vote in the same way they do today.
 They would also vote similarly in offline and physically secure voting booths.
 However, in doing so they would use paper ballots with three QR codes similar to those developed by VoteWatcher.
 Once the voting period is over, the booths/machines would store all digital information on a DVD or flash-drive before they are put online.
 The DVD or flash drive and the physical paper ballots would be securely stored in case auditing is necessary.
 Once online, each machine would become a node in a “permissioned blockchain,” similar to what was proposed by Votebook.

-Thus, Clark’s system borrows from both VoteWatcher and Votebook to create a very secure voting method that could be used for governmental elections.
-It uses blockchain technology to scale traditional on-site voting.
-The use of on-site voting minimizes security risks that could come along with e-voting while creating a transparent, incorruptible voting record with both digital and paper audit and recount capabilities.
+Thus, Clark’s system borrows from both VoteWatcher and Votebook to create a very secure voting method that could be used for political elections.
+It uses blockchain technology to scale traditional on-site voting, which minimizes security risks that come along with e-voting while creating a transparent, incorruptible voting record with both digital and paper audit and recount capabilities.

 Nonetheless, there are signs that the political adoption of blockchain voting is underway.
 The first use of blockchain voting happened in Denmark in 2014 when the Danish Liberal Alliance used a blockchain voting system to conduct an internal vote.
-Also, the VoteWatcher system was used at least twice to count votes at Libertarian Party Conventions in the U.S. In 2016, Ukraine and the United States signed a memorandum to develop a blockchain voting system.
+The VoteWatcher system was used at least twice to count votes at Libertarian Party Conventions in the U.S. In 2016, Ukraine and the United States-based blockchain firms signed a memorandum to develop a blockchain voting system.
 Russia also announced in 2016 it had developed a blockchain-based proxy voting system.
-Finally, the tiny Australian Flux party has advocated for the use of blockchain voting in Australian elections.
+Finally, the Australian Flux party has advocated for the use of blockchain voting in Australian elections.